Last updated on September 10th, 2017 at 10:36 pm

 Desktop / mobile wallets – You store your Litecoins on your device (e.g. your laptop).

 Each type of wallet has it’s pros and cons.
-Web wallets are risker since someone can hack the companies servers and still your coins, but on the other hand you can use them from anywhere in the world.
+Web wallets are risker since someone can hack the companies servers and steal your coins, but on the other hand you can use them from anywhere in the world.
 Offline wallets are considered safer since someone will need physical access to your computer to steal them, but you will also be able to send Litecoins only from that specific device.

 Some wallets are completely free, while other wallets charge fees for various transactions.
 Make sure you read any fine print when choosing a wallet and pay close attention to any fees, as they can add up very quickly.
 There are several Litecoin wallets currently available, so we will go over some of the most popular options.
 Unlike Bitcoin there aren’t many options for Litecoin wallets, so I tried choosing the top 3 for you to cosider.